 - A new window will pop up, browse your computer for the Ubuntu ISO image and select it

 - Select 'Finalize disk' then choose the slowest write speed possible to minimise errors

 - Select 'Write disk'

-There are two main ways of installing Ubuntu: you can either do a clean install (no previous operating system) or you can dual-boot it to run side-by-side with another operating system such as Windows XP or Vista.The install is very similar for both but there will be some parts specific for a clean install and a dual-boot.
+There are two main ways of installing Ubuntu: you can either do a clean install (no previous operating system) or you can dual-boot it to run side-by-side with another operating system such as Windows 7.The install is very similar for both but there will be some parts specific for a clean install and a dual-boot.

-- First you need to make sure that the CD drive is the first boot device; this can be done by entering the BIOS (normally done by pressing delete on start up) and checking under boot priority CD/DVD is above the hard drive, if not change accordingly
+- First you need to make sure that the optical drive is the first boot device; this can be done by entering the BIOS (normally done by pressing delete on start up) and checking under boot priority CD/DVD is above the hard drive, if not change accordingly

 - Resize the Windows partition to make room for Ubuntu.
-You should have at least 5GB of free space for Ubuntu and the swap partition.
+You should have at least 20 GB of free space for Ubuntu and the swap partition

 - Right-click on the unpartitioned space, select "New", and then set the size to be the unpartitioned space subtracted by the size of the swap partition.
-Mount point should be "/", and file system "ext3"
+Mount point should be "/", and file system "ext4"

 - Make the swap partition similarly, this time letting it to fill the rest of the space and using "swap" as the file system.

 After the installation type has been selected, you'll get a prompt for confirming the changes that will be made to the HDD.
 Click 'Continue' to proceed.